joelnewcomer/wordpress-code-test/README.md

 * Animations

 ## Submitting your work
-When you are ready to submit your work, please create a pull request against master and tag Kat (@kwhite) and Shane (@wakingmorning) as reviewers.
+When you are ready to submit your work, please send a link to your fork repository to hr@kanopi.com, katherine@kanopi.com, and shane@kanopi.com.

+Good luck!
+We are cheering for you!
+Ready... set... go! :checkered_flag: